 The forecasts that didn’t agree on today all agreed that tomorrow morning would be ushered in with low ceilings and fog.
 They would lift by race time, but that might not give me time to get there for the mandatory briefing.
-If team Ely was already there (they have an instrument capable plane; Race 53 is a VFR craft) and I didn’t make it, they would end the day 140 League points up on me.
-With only four races left in the season it would be all over for me.

 On the satellite, the storm seemed to have stalled.
 There was nothing I could do.
 I turned to the lineman and asked about overnight hangar rental.

 Race 53 re-fueled, oiled up, and stashed safely in a hangar, I made my way to the hotel that the FBO had arranged a discount with.
 I collapsed in a chair, took off my shoes, and rubbed some warmth back into my feet.
 Just for the hell of it, I decided to take one last look at the cameras at Steven’s field.
 I refreshed my screen and stared at it dumbfounded.

 It was a punch in the gut.
 Briefly, I considered going back to the airport, but the shadows were already getting long.
 The sun would be setting soon.
 The air would be cooling, the mountain peaks would be vomiting out downdrafts that would pour down their sides like the cold water that spilled into my cockpit a few hours ago.
 It was not the time of day to fly an 85-horse plane into the Rockies.